stevenvelozo/manyfest/README.md

 Integer | An integer number
 Float | A floating point number; does not require a decimal point Number | A number of any type
-Boolean | A boolean value represented by the JSON true or false Binary | A boolean value represented as 1 or 0
+PreciseNumber | An arbitrary precision number, stored in a string Boolean | A boolean value represented by the JSON true or false Binary | A boolean value represented as 1 or 0
 YesNo | A boolean value represented as Y or N